ucscode/PHPDocument/README.md

 $element = new ElementNode(NodeNameEnum::NODE_DIV);
 ```

-You can also create an eleemnt and set their attributes like so:
+You can also create an element and set their attributes at the point of instantiation:

 ```php
 $span = new ElementNode('span', [